-Michael Coveney is chief theatre critic of the leading West End website, Whatsonstage.com.
-He was born in the East End of London in 1948 and educated at Worcester College, Oxford.
+Michael was born in the East End of London in 1948 and educated at a north London Jesuit grammar school (the same one as Alfred Hitchcock’s), and Worcester College, Oxford.
 He has worked as a teacher, script reader, piano player and journalist.
-He was editor of PLAYS AND PLAYERS magazine from 1975 to 1978, and theatre critic and deputy arts editor for the Financial Times throughout the 1980s.
+He was editor of Plays and Players magazine from 1975 to 1978, and theatre critic and deputy arts editor for the Financial Times throughout the 1980s.
 He went to The Observer as theatre critic in 1990, followed by a seven-year stint in the same post on the Daily Mail from 1997.

 His books include CATS ON A CHANDELIER: THE ANDREW LLOYD WEBBER STORY, MAGGIE SMITH: A BRIGHT PARTICULAR STAR, THE AISLE IS FULL OF NOISES, a polemical diary of a theatre critic in 1993, KNIGHT ERRANT (with the late Sir Robert Stephens), and THE WORLD ACCORDING TO MIKE LEIGH.